 - Before proceeding with the mortgage process, the credit disputes needs to be retracted

 The issue with retracting credit disputes is credit scores will often drop when credit disputes are retracted.
 Make sure not to have any credit disputes prior to applying for a home loan.

 Qualifying For Home Loan With Bank Overdrafts

-- If a bank account holder has spouse or family member where you can add your name on their bank statements as a joint account holder and get a transaction history print out for the past two months that is signed, stamped, and dated by the bank teller, that can be one option.
+- If a bank account holder has spouse or family member where they can add their name on their bank statements as a joint account holder and get a transaction history print out for the past two months that is signed, stamped, and dated by the bank teller, that can be one option

 Why Can I Qualify With One Lender And Not Another Lender?